-Managing Your Emotions Children who are given food as a reward or to cope with emotions, such as cookies or ice cream to ‘cheer them up’, never learn to manage their emotions.
-When food becomes their friend and their only strategy to resolve emotional distress, they risk the associated dangers of overeating and unhealthy eating.
+If you were given food as a reward or to cope with emotions (e.g., cookies or ice cream to ‘cheer you up’), you never learned to manage their emotions.
+When food becomes your friend and your only strategy to resolve emotional distress, you risk the associated dangers of overeating and unhealthy eating.

 - Express your emotions rather than shove them down with food.
 Call a friend of write about your feelings in a journal.